davidaucoin7377/davidaucoin7377/README.md

 - 👋 Hi, I’m @davidaucoin7377
-- 👀 I’m interested in how to program computers and unlocking cell phones.
+- 👀 I’m interested in learning how to claim my tokens and connect wallets on etherscan using dex .
 Also how to use the block chain , mining coins?
 - 🌱 I’m currently learning how to use polygonscan, etherscan ,dex .
 I want to learn all about submitting tokens and reclaiming my wallets on coin base.
  How do you copy and submit ?